tberg12/cse291spr21/assignment0/README.md

 optional arguments:
-  -h, --help            show this help message and exit --data DATA           location of the data corpus --model MODEL         type of recurrent net (RNN_TANH, RNN_RELU, LSTM, GRU,
+  -h, --help            show this help message and exit --data DATA           location of the data corpus --trainsize           Percent of total train data to use (0.0 < trainsize <= 1.0).
+                        Defaults to full corpus.
+  --model MODEL         type of recurrent net (RNN_TANH, RNN_RELU, LSTM, GRU,
                         Transformer)
   --emsize EMSIZE       size of word embeddings